Plain & Simple Roast Chicken

 - Roast for about 45 minutes (around 12 minutes per pound) or until the internal temperature of the thigh measures 165°F.

-- Pour juices out of the cavity and let the chicken rest at least 15 minutes.
-A foil tent will keep it warm.
+- Pour juices out of the cavity and remove chicken to a warm plate.
+Cover with a foil tent (to keep it warm) and let the chicken rest at least 15 minutes.

 - To serve, I remove the skin and pull the tender meat apart into pieces.

 Best Roasted Chicken Ever…but…